yourexodus/capstone_CDC/README.md

     </tr>
     <tr>
       <td>08/01/24</td>
-      <td>Feeling very unsure of myself today but I am powering thru this project.
-I have completed some interactive graphs using plotly dash.
-Now I am placing them in containers for display on my dashboard</td>
+      <td> I have completed some interactive graphs using plotly dash.
+Now I am placing them in containers for display on my dashboard using %%html magic command in jupyter notebook.</td>
-      <td>&nbsp;</td>
+      <td>constructed a table element, link  and title.
+Added to my dashboard app in jupyter notebook.</td>
     </tr>
     <tr>
       <td>&nbsp;</td>